vicenterendo/TagSense-Server/README.md

 TagSense is a service that allows for external processing of aircraft tags in the `VATSIM` network.

 **This is the server part of the project.
-For the plugin, which provides the server with the actual tag data, go to https://github.com/vicenterendo/TagSense**
+For the plugin, which provides the server with the actual flight data, go to https://github.com/vicenterendo/TagSense**

 **If you would like to implement TagSense on your vACC, please contact me through my e-mail address vicente.rendo@gmail.com**